 In Year 8, the focus of the course is on ideas and how they impact on History.
-This takes us through Tudor History, the English Civil War and onto a study of the Slave Trade.
+This takes us through Tudor History, the Age of Discovery and onto a study of the Slave Trade.
 The ideas discussed are how far religion influences political control, the difference between autocratic and democratic rule, and the awareness of human rights throughout history.
 As such, the Year 8 project will be on Slavery and the Abolition Movement.
-At the of the Summer Term, pupils will prepare for the annual Year 8 trip to France, which focuses on the WW1 battlefields of Ypres and the Somme.

 The theme for Year 9 will be key influences on the modern world.
 The pupils will start the year with an investigation into the First World War and its impact, both politically and on the home front.
 This will be followed by a module on the campaign for women's suffrage in Britain.
-In the Lent term pupils will study the rise of Hitler, life in Nazi Germany, anti- Semitism in the Third Reich and the events of World War II.
+In the Lent term pupils will study the rise of Hitler, life in Nazi Germany, anti-Semitism in the Third Reich and the events of World War II.
 This will give an opportunity for pupils to conduct some independent research and formulate their own extended project.
 The final term will see us investigating the events of WW2 and the Cold War up to the 1960s.
 To ensure appropriate balance in the curriculum, this topic is taught in Year 9 but will not feature in the GCSE course or the A-level.